VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Results

-Based on the quantitative results, VSF shows a significantly higher negative score than other methods, while maintaining comparable or better quality scores.
-However, its positive score is considerably lower.
-The trade-off between positive and negative scores is discussed in the extended section.
-Our method achieves a higher negative score than traditional CFG in non-few-step models, demonstrating a stronger ability to avoid negative elements even relative to the established strong baseline.
+Based on the quantitative results, VSF Strong shows a significantly higher negative score than other methods, while maintaining comparable or better quality scores.
+Our more conservative method, VSF Quality, still achieved the second-highest negative score, with the highest quality score.
+Both VSF Strong and VSF Quality even achieve a higher negative score than traditional CFG in non-few-step models, demonstrating a stronger ability to avoid negative elements, even relative to the established strong baseline.
+When compared with the external baseline, VSF also gets the highest performance in open source methods and only lags behind GPT-4o and achieves comparable performance with Nano Banana.